 Samsung – If you are a Samsung phone fan, you might be pleased to know that the company actively sells refurbished Galaxy phones on its website.
 At a significant discount too.
 The good news is that Samsung’s technicians have fixed these older phones.
 And the company offers a one-year warranty, new headphones, and a charger.
 The bad news is that these refurbished phones are older than the company’s current phones.
 The latest phone available on their site is a Galaxy S6.

+So should you consider refurbished vs new?
+The answer comes down to how you feel about using something that isn’t technically new.
 As you can see, there are tons of options out there if you want to save yourself some money.
 You’ll have to do more research to make sure you get a refurbished phone that’s up to your standards.
 But that may be a small price to pay for the cash you’ll save in the long run.